logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 **Configure the feed connection**

 1. **URL** - Type in the URL where your feed is hosted.
-It provides the base URL for the API request.
+It provides the base URL for the HTTP/HTTPS request.
-2. **Method** - Select the request method for the API request.
+2. **Method** - Select the request method for the HTTP/HTTPS request.
 Available methods: GET / POST / PUT.
-3. **Headers** - Add headers to the API request if they are needed.
+3. **Headers** - Add headers to the HTTP/HTTPS request if they are needed.

     Send 1 header per line.
 (In other words, separate headers with line breaks.)